 This is a practical guide offering an introduction to open research methods which can be applied at different stages of your work.
 This guidance is intended for researchers of all levels, and across all academic disciplines.

 The University's Open Research Statement outlines the core idea behind open research: "all aspects of the research cycle should be shared and accessible where possible.
 Research should be as open as possible, as closed as necessary."

 Openly accessible publications and data are more frequently read, re-used and cited than those behind a paywall.
 Crucially, they are more accessible to a broader audience of readers who do not have access to academic libraries and subscription content.
 Open research also provides new opportunities for collaboration on a global scale and promotes the reliability and validity of your research by allowing others to reproduce or replicate the work.

-Open research practice has taken a key role during the Covid-19 pandemic.
-This guide includes information on how different open methodologies are helping to disseminate valuable research related to the virus.
+Open research practice has taken a key role during Covid-19, and this guide includes information on how different open methodologies have helped to disseminate valuable research related to the pandemic.

 "Researchers around the world, in all disciplines, store, share and reuse their outputs with the wider community, so everyone can access knowledge and insights much sooner, helping to advance their work and support reproducibility" - Wellcome Trust